insthync/LiteNetLibManager/docs/basic/sync_variables.md

     [SerializeField]
     private LiteNetLibSyncField<int> hp = new LiteNetLibSyncField<int>() {
         sendInterval = 0.1f,
-        forOwnerOnly = false,
+        syncMode = LiteNetLibSyncField.SyncMode.ServerToClients,
     };
     [SerializeField]
     private LiteNetLibSyncField<int> mp = new LiteNetLibSyncField<int>() {
         sendInterval = 0.1f,
-        forOwnerOnly = false,
+        syncMode = LiteNetLibSyncField.SyncMode.ServerToClients,
     };
 }
 ```

 About configs there are:

 - `sendOptions`, how it sync to clients.
 For some data such as character position may sync as `Sequenced` to send data in order but not have to confirm that all data that client will receive.
-For some data such as character health may sync as `ReliableOrdered` so send data in order and confirm that client will receives them
+For some data such as character health may sync as `ReliableOrdered` so send data in order and confirm that client will receives them.
-- `sendInterval`, this is interval to sync data, data will not sync to client immediately when there are changes, it will send by this interval
+- `sendInterval`, this is interval to sync data, data will not sync to client immediately when there are changes, it will send by this interval.
-- `forOwnerOnly`, if this is `TRUE` it will send data to owner client only
+- `syncMode`, how its changes handles, you have 3 choices for this.
+1) `ServerToClients` Changes handle by server, will send to connected clients when changes occurs on server.
+2) `ServerToOwnerClient` Changes handle by server, will send to owner-client when changes occurs on server.
+3) `ClientMulticast` Changes handle by owner-client, will send to server then server multicast to other clients when changes occurs on owner-client.
-- `onChange(data)`, event when data changes on clients
+- `onChange(data)`, event when data changes on clients.

 Now it's supported with following types: